-Since you can't always find Thai chili powder, feel free to use the chili powder from your local supermarket.
-Although Mexican in origin, it works wonderfully well for this and other Thai recipes, as the chilies are roasted first before being blended into powder.
+- Since you can't always find Thai chili powder, feel free to use the chili powder from your local supermarket.
+Although Mexican in origin, it works wonderfully well for this and other Thai recipes, as the chiles are roasted first before being blended into a powder.
 If using Thai or Asian chili powder, be sure to reduce the amount to a teaspoon or two rather than tablespoons, or it will be far too spicy.

 - To use immediately, fry the paste in a little oil to release the fragrance, about 1 minute.
 Add your choice of meat, tofu, wheat gluten, and/or vegetables.

 - Add enough coconut milk to reach the desired consistency.
 Simmer until the vegetables are cooked through.
 Serve with steamed rice.

 - When adding ingredients, these vegetables work well with red curry: tomatoes, eggplant, zucchini, snow peas, cauliflower, and spinach.